MAAP TEAM

 Cassie Hurd(she/her) is the Executive Director of the Material Aid and Advocacy Program (MAAP) where she offers direct support to, learns from, and organizes alongside unhoused community members and people who use drugs.
 She has been with MAAP since 2006, was integral in establishing MAAP as an independent organization that is responsive, accountable, and shares power with our community members.
 She continuously works to uphold MAAP’s organizational values in our work and organizational planning, and dismantle the false binary between direct service and community organizing.
 Cassie runs our community drop-in space, conducts outreach, engages in sweep response alongside Rachel.
 She also leads MAAP’s advocacy and organizing work, and engages in participatory action research.

-Prior to working with unhoused community members she worked as a sexual health, substance use prevention and harm reduction community educator and crisis responder at a community health center.
+Prior to working with unhoused community members she worked as a sexual health, substance use prevention and harm reduction peer and community educator and crisis responder at a community health center.
 She is a founding member of the Boston Homeless Solidarity Committee and SIFMA Now!, and organized with No Boston 2024 whose efforts defeated the proposed Boston 2024 Olympic bid.
-She is a lifelong resident of Great Boston and holds a B.A. in American Studies and Sociology from UMASS Boston.
+She is a lifelong resident of Greater Boston and holds a B.A. in American Studies and Sociology from UMASS Boston.

 Rachel Bolton (she/her), Program & Outreach Coordinator